-One language sets you in a corridor for life.
-Two languages or a Second language opens every door along the way.
-ESL courses will provide students with the knowledge and skills they need to begin to adapt to their new lives in Canada.
+A second language opens so many professional and personal doors for people in life.
+ESL courses will provide students with the knowledge and skills they need in life and assist newcomers begin to adapt to their new lives in Canada.

 English as a Second Language Level 5 – ESLEO course provides students with the skills and strategies they need to make the transition to college and university preparation courses in English and other secondary school disciplines.

 Students will be encouraged to develop independence in a range of academic tasks.
-Students will further develop their ability to respond critically to print and media texts.
+Students will further develop their ability to respond critically to print and media texts, including the ability to:

 |Unit||Titles and Descriptions||Time and Sequence|

 Reading – Reading and understanding of Human Rights, social injustice, and diverse cultures in Canada, then review and extend their understanding of literacy elements